hedongyan/awesome-causality-RCTDataset/Readme.md

 The 知乎随机评论记录.xlsx is the multimodal record of random individual comment to Hot search at Zhihu by Baichuan Large Language Model from 2024-10-11 to 2024-11-02.
 It can be used to study the causal effect from the LLM's comment to the status of the hot question next day.

+All the gambing-level true random number in those experiments' records are from www.random.org.

 # Reference

 [1] Gentzel, Amanda M., Purva Pruthi, and David Jensen.
 "How and why to use experimental data to evaluate methods for observational causal inference."
 International Conference on Machine Learning.
 PMLR, 2021.